dragoncheeze/dragoncheese-os/README.md

 ## Installation

-> **Warning**
-> [This is an experimental feature](https://www.fedoraproject.org/wiki/Changes/OstreeNativeContainerStable), try at your own discretion.
->

 To rebase an existing atomic Fedora installation to the latest build:

 > **NOTE**
 >
 > Use dragoncheese-os for AMD gpu
 >
-> dragoncheese-nvidia for NVIDIA gpu
+> Use dragoncheese-nvidia for NVIDIA gpu

-- First rebase to the unsigned image, to get the proper signing keys and policies installed:
+- **First** rebase to the unsigned image, to get the proper signing keys and policies installed:
   ```
   rpm-ostree rebase ostree-unverified-registry:ghcr.io/dragoncheeze/dragoncheese-os:latest
   ```